shree214ram/DSA/Data Structure/Hashing/Problems/ThreeSum/README.md

     1. Sorting
     2. outer loop for next count and inner loop will deside the Increase Left pointer Or Decrese Right Pointer
 3. Hashing :-
-    It takes o(n2) time compaxity, whole array needs  to be traversed 2 times but it simpler than Two pointer  .
+    It takes o(n2) time compaxity and o(n) extra space for Hash, whole array needs  to be traversed 2 times but it simpler than Two pointer  .

 Broute Force | Batter | Optimal
 https://www.youtube.com/watch?v=onLoX6Nhvmg